-This script verifies the integrity of the depot files.
-This script is run by crontab on a regular basis.
+The /p4/common/bin/p4verify.sh script verifies the integrity of the 'archive' files, all versioned files in your repository.
+This script is run by crontab on a regular basis, typically weekly.

 It verifies both shelves and ordinary archive files